 I love supersizing projects!
 I was trying to decide between a few polymer clay ideas for this post when it occurred to me to simply make it big.

 Here’s a tip whenever you are facing a creative slump: change the scale.
 Just changing your perspective on the size of your project can open up entirely new possibilities.
 Take crayon drawings to the floor on giant sheets of butcher paper or use fine brushes to paint mini postage stamps, or in the case of today’s project, take something typically thought of as fine and delicate, clay beads, and blow the scale up 10 times!

 This post sponsored by one of my favorite brands Sculpey.
-All opinions are entirely my own and Sculpey was kind enough to supply me with the materials used in this project.
+All opinions are entirely my own.

 GIANT Sculpey Beads